 Robert F. Stengel

 Robert Stengel is a Professor of Mechanical and Aerospace Engineering and Director of the Program in Robotics and Intelligent Systems.
-His current research focuses on robust control, robotics, and intelligent systems.
-Dr. Stengel will teach Robotics and Intelligent Systems in the Fall 2015 term.
+His current research focuses on space system design, multi-propeller thrust for small aircraft, failure-tolerant control, dynamic modeling of the human hand, robotics, and intelligent systems.
+Dr. Stengel will teach Aircraft Flight Dynamics (MAE 331) in the Fall 2016 term.

 Prior to joining the Princeton faculty in 1977, Dr. Stengel was with